amadeuio/battleship/README.md

 **Quick Start**

-- Start playing in seconds with just two Enter key presses if you don't care about customizing ship placement
+- Start playing in seconds with just two Enter key presses using the initial random ship shuffle

 **Visual UI**